Jennifer Connelly: 2010–present

 In 2011, Connelly starred in Ron Howard's comedy The Dilemma with Vince Vaughn.
 Although the Austin Chronicles review wrote "Vaughn nails it, and his nicely nuanced everyguy performance is aided by the always-excellent Connelly", the film opened to generally negative reviews.
 Variety magazine remarked, "Connelly, though a shade looser and more spontaneous than usual, seems stuck at an emotional remove from the action".
 Her next project, George Ratliff's Salvation Boulevard, premiered during the 2011 Sundance Film Festival.
 In the film, Connelly played Gwen, the wife of Carl Vanderveer (Greg Kinnear); the couple are members of the Church of the Third Millennium, led by pastor Dan (Pierce Brosnan).
 During the same year, Connelly recorded an audiobook version of Paul Bowles' The Sheltering Sky that was released in March 2012 as part of Audible.com's The A-List Collection.

 Her next project, starring alongside Greg Kinnear, was the family drama Stuck in Love, the directorial debut of Josh Boone.
 Connelly played the ex-wife of Kinnear's character, with whom he is obsessed.
 The film was premiered during the 2012 Toronto International Film Festival.
 In 2015, Connelly starred in Shelter, the directorial debut by her husband, Paul Bettany.
 Connelly had a role in the 2014 film adaptation of the 1983 Mark Helprin novel, Winter's Tale, the directorial debut of Akiva Goldsman, alongside Colin Farrell, William Hurt and Russell Crowe; as well as starring in the English-speaking directorial debut of Claudia Llosa, Aloft.

 Working again in collaboration with A Beautiful Mind co-star Russell Crowe, she portrayed Naameh in Darren Aronofsky's 2014 biblical epic Noah.
 The film opened to favorable reviews.
 The Washington Post declared Connelly and Crowe's performances "impressively grounded, powerful"; The Denver Post felt that Connelly portrayed the role with "fine intelligence".
 Variety deemed her appearance "solid but underused", while Detroit News stated "Connelly has too little to do, but when she lets go, she hits hard."
 Indiewire wrote that Connelly conveyed the role with a "steady hand", while St. Paul Pioneer Press defined her interpretation as "compelling".

-Connelly starred in the television series Snowpiercer (2020–2024), her first role in television since the cancellation of The Street in 2000.
+Connelly starred in the television series Snowpiercer (2020–2024).

-Working again with Director Joseph Kosinski, Connelly portrayed Penelope "Penny" Benjamin in the action blockbuster film Top Gun: Maverick, which released in 2022 after a series of delays due to the COVID-19 pandemic.
+Working again with director Joseph Kosinski, Connelly portrayed Penelope "Penny" Benjamin in the action blockbuster film Top Gun: Maverick, which released in 2022 after a series of delays due to the COVID-19 pandemic.